getresults/whm-cpanel-hide-git-repos/README.md

 service http restart
 ```

-Immediately test access to a .git directory on a ssl and non ssl site.
-Any problems, restore /usr/local/apache/conf/httpd.conf from your backup and restart httpd.
+Test access to a .git directory on a ssl and non ssl site.

+If you have any problems, restore /usr/local/apache/conf/httpd.conf from your backup and restart httpd, then re-edit the vhost.local and ssl_vhost.local templates you created.

 ### From the EasyApache Documentation: